Yakobisaac/discservergen/README.md

 anyawys thanks for reading audios

 # libraries
-uhh shoutout to these guys
+uhh shoutout to these guys:
-colorama
+colorama,
-random library ofc
+random library ofc,
-discord_webhook
-requests
+discord_webhook,
+requests,
+and
 lxml